Impact: 85% of participants use a strategy to mitigate bias at least once a week

 At the NeuroLeadership Institute, we like to say “If you have a brain, you’re biased.”
 Ever since November 2017, the technology company Splunk has taken that insight to heart.

 Splunk specializes in turning data into actions.
-A little over a year ago, however, leadership began to realize the tendency to over-value the input from people in the San Francisco, California headquarters and not the other 30-some locations around the world.
+In November of 2017, however, leadership began to realize the tendency to over-value the input from people in the San Francisco, California headquarters and not the other 30-some locations around the world.

 This demonstrated a clear distance bias, or the brain’s tendency to put greater weight on what’s close by than what’s farther away.
 Distance bias can be as subtle as innocently forgetting to ask the folks dialing in remotely to a meeting for their thoughts.
 Or it can be as pernicious as actively ignoring those who aren’t present but might disagree.